BDelisi/MCS1643-Final-Trash_Panda/README.md

 ---

-# Required ReadMe Info for ALL MCS1243 Projects
+# Required ReadMe Info for ALL MCS1243 Project
 * **Trash Panda**   -
 * **Brycen Delisi and Eli Smith** -
 * **Date**      -